-Titles connects to the red port on the viewer (as does Color\legend) and provides a straightforward means to place text in the viewer.
-By using the red port, the text is not transformed by viewer transformations and is positioned using sliders in the Titles user interface.
+Titles connects to the red port on the viewer and provides a means to place text in the non-transformable 2D Overlay of the viewer.
+The text is not transformed by viewer transformations and is positioned using sliders in the Titles user interface.